MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release contains the following:
 - makes changes to the Q# language,
 - restructures the Quantum Development Kit libraries,
-- adds a newly contributed sample, and
+- adds new samples, and
 - fixes bugs.
+Several closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed) and [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed).

 The changes are summarized here as well as instructions for upgrading your existing programs.
 You can read more about these changes on devblogs.microsoft.com/qsharp.